 To configure networking, do the following:

 Note: The NSX Manager CA Cert field and the Disable SSL certificate verification option are intended to be mutually exclusive.
-If you disable SSL certificate verification, leave the CA certificate field blank.
-If you enter a certificate in the NSX Manager CA Cert field, do not disable SSL certificate verification.
-If you populate the certificate field and disable certificate validation, insecure mode takes precedence.
+If you deactivate SSL certificate verification, leave the CA certificate field blank.
+If you enter a certificate in the NSX Manager CA Cert field, do not deactivate SSL certificate verification.
+If you populate the certificate field and deactivate certificate validation, insecure mode takes precedence.

 t0-tkgiT0 router UUID.
 Locate this value in the NSX-T UI router overview.